Tykky/Raytracer/Documentation/testing.md

 and pointAt position are set to predefiend values.
 Then it is tested that camera returns correct rays for center and corners of the screen.

-### LambertianTest
+### Material tests

-The lambertian material is tested by checking if it returns correct scatter ray when scatter() function is called.
-This is done by knowing that the ray should be inside unit circle.
-Vector length is measured to check if the vector stays inside this unit circle.
+The materials are tested by checking if they return correct scatter rays when scatter() function is called.

 ### RayTest